MaryiaVarabyevaa/Game-of-Fifteen/README.md

 **Implemented functionality**:

--responsive markup;
+- responsive markup;
--moving elements with a mouse click and pressing the arrow keys on the keyboard;
+- moving elements with a mouse click and pressing the arrow keys on the keyboard;
--stopwatch and counting the number of steps;
+- stopwatch and counting the number of steps;
--congratulatory pop-up.
+- congratulatory pop-up.

 **Shelter link**: [link](https://maryiavarabyevaa.github.io/shelter/pages/main/index.html).